MicrosoftDocs/Managed-Desktop/managed-desktop/deploy/company-portal-communication.md

 ms.author: tiaraquan
 manager: dougeby
 ms.topic: how-to
-ms.date: 12/06/2022
+ms.date: 03/17/2023
 ---

-# Assign the Company Portal and communicate changes to your users
+# Configure the Intune Company Portal app

-## Assign the Company Portal to your users
+Following your enrollment in Microsoft Managed Desktop, the service will add the Intune Company Portal, if not already, to your tenant and assign it to each of the service’s [deployment rings](../operate/updates.md#microsoft-managed-desktop-deployment-rings).

-Following your enrollment in Microsoft Managed Desktop, you should deploy the Company Portal app to the Microsoft Managed Desktop users or devices in your organization.
+IT administrators can customize Company Portal for their organization.
+Customizations includes brand imaging, adding in local support contacts, and more.
+For more information, see [How to Configure the Microsoft Intune Company Portal app](/intune/company-portal-app).

 ## Communicate change to your users